 Ahead of this Saturday’s return leg of the Africa Under-23 qualifiers, Uganda’s Under-23 national team, the Kobs, carry a healthy 2-1 lead against Rwanda from the first leg in Kigali yet the tie is far from being done, write JOHN VIANNEY NSIMBE.

-In every sense, the Kobs ought to do what’s necessary to dispose off Rwanda without sweating a lot despite the fact that history has a way repeating itself.
+In every sense, the Kobs ought to do what’s necessary to dispose of Rwanda without sweating a lot despite the fact that history has a way of repeating itself.
 Coach Milutin “Micho” Sredojevic, the Kobs Coach has been in this situation before where his team won the first leg away from home, yet slipped in the home leg.
-That was in 2003, when his SC Villa charges won away 2-1 in Angola to AS Aviacao, just to lose the second leg 0-2.
+That was in 2003 when his SC Villa charges won away 2-1 in Angola to AS Aviacao, just to lose the second leg 0-2.

 In any case, the Aviacao drama is a long time ago and must be a lesson of how cruel life can be.
 This should help his players avoid complacency, one major concern among many at his table.

 The second leg is normally a teaser for teams that have won the first leg away when it comes to adopting an approach.
 Defend or attack?
 Micho advised his players to harbor a mentality as they are the ones at a disadvantage.
 “That implies they will respect Rwanda, play with focus and inspiration to win, yet careful of committing mistakes.”